Eomm/blog-posts/bonus/graphql-loader/README.md

 Pros:

-- It is quick to setup and use.
+- It is quick to set up and use.
 - It is not necessary to pollute the context.
 - It is managed by Mercurius.
 - Clear separation of concerns between the resolvers and the loaders.